IPESE/REHO/documentation/sections/4_Package_structure/Package_structure.rst

 - `KPIs.py`: calculates the KPIs resulting from the optimization.
 - `post_compute_decentralized_districts.py`: manipulates results to have consistency between the building-scale and district-scale optimizations.
-- `write_results.py`: extracts the results from the AMPL model and converts it to Python dictionary and pandas dataframes).
+- `write_results.py`: extracts the results from the AMPL model and converts it to Python dictionary and pandas dataframes.

 **preprocessing/**